ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* This section can be skipped if DNS is being used for host name resolution.
 You can use `nslookup` on the IP addresses of a sampling of cluster members to determine if there are DNS entries for the cluster member VMs.
 If not, then you need to configure `/etc/hosts`.

-*NOTE:* The "minimal" RHEL install does not include bind-utils, which is the RPM that contains the `nslookup` command.
-If you are using a minimal RHEL image, then you need to install bind-utils if you want to use `nslookup`.  (`yum -y install bind-utils`)
+*NOTE:* The "minimal" RHEL install does not include `bind-utils`, which is the RPM that contains the `nslookup` command.
+If you are using a minimal RHEL image, then you need to install `bind-utils` if you want to use `nslookup`.  (`yum -y install bind-utils`)

 - For each VM in the cluster, edit `/etc/hosts` and add an entry for each VM in the cluster.